Welcome to this Advanced Training the Trainer Course FAQs Page

 Be adaptable and responsive to the group; different people have different needs.
 Be open to questions and concerns and use active listening and questioning techniques to draw out participants’ knowledge and experiences.
 Provide handouts and other resources for future use.

 How do you structure training to make it engaging? — One big issue is your budget.
 What training resources do you have?
 If you have excellent facilities and resources, that makes a difference in overall outcomes.
-You'll have to be creative if you're working in the bargain basement.
+You’ll have to be creative working in the bargain basement.

-Also, it depends on what you're teaching and what type of organisation you belong to.
-If you work in a school, college of higher education or university, you'll have access to the students over a long period.
-That means you can deliver theoretical material and practical material, and they can deliver essays; create pairs, and subgroups, have classroom discussions, debate contentious issues, deliver collaborative projects, produce documents and work on spoken communication through presentations.
+Also, it depends on what you’re teaching and what type of organisation you belong to.
+If you work in a school, college of higher education or university, you’ll have access to the students over a long period.
+That means you can deliver theoretical and practical material, and they can deliver essays, create pairs and subgroups, have classroom discussions, debate contentious issues, deliver collaborative projects, produce documents and work on spoken communication through presentations.
 You can do quizzes and interactive activities.
 The key is offering diverse alternative activities to make students curious and stimulate their engagement.
 Where there are opportunities for students to demonstrate autonomy and creativity, these will be the favourite aspects of the exercise.
 Just make it relatable and support the overall learning objectives.
 Throughout this developmental phase, you can do formative assessments to measure how well the students progress through the curriculum.
-By its end, you'll need to create a few mock exams before end-of-year examinations.
+By its end, you’ll need to create a few mock exams before end-of-year examinations.
 We call this a summative assessment.
-'O' and 'A' level examinations are examples of summative assessments at secondary schools.
+‘O’ and ‘A’ level examinations are examples of summative assessments at secondary schools.

 If, on the other hand, you work for a small training company that provides intensive 1-5 day classes, your options are limited.
 Avoid lectures.
 My presentations last up to ten minutes, and immediately following, there will be an exercise for the students to grasp the key learning points.
 That is followed by feedback on how well they executed the learning objectives.
-Once you've explained the purpose of feedback and how it works, ask your students to be objective and offer their colleagues feedback on their work.
-This feedback benefits the individual, concentrated participation/engagement and substantially contributes to their personal development.
+Once you’ve explained the purpose of feedback and how it works, ask your students to be objective and offer their colleagues feedback on their work.
+This feedback benefits the individual, concentrates participation/engagement, and substantially contributes to personal development.

 Fairness — Seemingly favouring one person more than another.
 Avoid teacher’s pet syndrome.
 Who wants to go first?
 Make sure it’s not always the same person.
 A pack of cards works well.
 Have a card for each of the participants.
 Shuffle and allow them to draw a card.
 Nobody can accuse you of favouritism.